MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-automatic-record-creation-and-sla-agreements.md

 ## Prerequisites

 - Customer Service licensing
-- ARC must have a Customer Service version of 9.0.20034.20XX or higher environment to opt-in for migration
+- ARC must have a Customer Service version of 9.0.20034.20XX or higher environment to opt in for migration
-- SLA must have a Customer Service version of 9.0.20053.1030 or higher enironment to opt-in for migration
+- SLA must have a Customer Service version of 9.0.20053.1030 or higher enironment to opt in for migration
 - Administrator permissions

 ### Working with rules